 Meeting Point: Arco da Porta Nova in Braga (circular itinerary).

 After meeting your guide, the walking tour in Braga begins with a tasting of Portuguese products.
 You will have the chance to meet local people.
-Explore the cultural sights of the city on foot, accompanied by an expert guide.
+Explore the city’s cultural sights on foot, accompanied by an expert guide.

 Follow the lead of the food-obsessed Braga inhabitants and spend an afternoon hopping between bars and farmers’ markets on this 3 hours food tour in Braga!